mend/renovate-ce-ee/docs/overview.md

 ## Introduction

-Mend Renovate On-Premises ("Mend Renovate") is a commercial offering of Renovate for self-hosted users, such as those running GitHub Enterprise or GitLab CE/EE.
+Mend Renovate Enterprise Edition (Renovate EE) and Community Edition (Renovate CE) are commercial offering of Renovate for self-hosted users, such as those running on GitHub or GitLab.

 Essentially, it is an alternative to running the `renovate` CLI tool, with the following additions:

 - Stateful job queue for prioritization of job importance
 - Embedded job scheduler to remove the need to set up and monitor `cron`
 - Webhook listener to enable dynamic reactions to repository events
+- Administration APIs for probing the system state or triggering jobs

 ## Architecture